marty30/owncloud-formula/README.rst

 ``owncloud``
 ----------

-Add the package repository for your distributon and install the `owncloud-server` package.
+Add the appropriate repo for your distributon and install the `owncloud-server` package.

 Supported distributions :